dvirsamuel/SeedSelect/README.md

-# Code for *"Generating images of rare concepts using pre-trained diffusion models"* (AAAI 24) and *"Norm-guided latent space exploration for text-to-image generation"* (NeurIPS 23)
+# Code for *"Seed Exploration in Text-to-Image Diffusion Models"*

 ## Generating images of rare concepts using pre-trained diffusion models (AAAI 24)